Fruittips/Casserole/README.md

 ```

 ## To run performance test
-Performance test is in `performanceTest` folder more information on performance test that we have already ran can be found in `PERORMANCE.md`
+Performance test is in `performanceTest` folder more information on performance test that we have already ran can be found in `PERFORMANCE.md`
+*Note: More info in the [PERFORMANCE.md](./PERFORMANCE.md)*

 ```
 cd performanceTest